 Case Of The Month

-Khushi, 18 month old female mixed breed neutered stray, with history of chronic vomiting soon after eating was presented at PASHA wing for further diagnostics and treatment.
+Khushi, 18 month old female mixed breed neutered stray, with history of Chronic Vomiting in dogs was presented at PASHA wing soon after eating and further diagnostics and treatment were done

 Khushi was being treated for chronic vomiting with standard I/v fluids, antibiotics, anti-emetics, antacids and supportive.